MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

 To update Power Automate Desktop, use the same command line arguments that you use to install it.

 >[!NOTE]
 >All your data and configuration, including telemetry, shortcuts, etc. are retained when you update Power Automate Desktop.
+If you want to enable parameters previously disabled, you will need to first uninstall Power Automate Desktop, and then reinstall it.

 ### Install the gateway with PowerShell Cmdlets